 "Get back, damn you!"
 It was his first chance to vent the passion within him.
-A glance at his maddened features was sufficient for the musicians, and they did not delay.
 By the time they had resumed their duties, however, the curtains of composure had closed upon the Kid, masking his emotion again; but from her brief glimpse Cherry Malotte knew that this man was not of ice, as some supposed.
 He turned to her and said, "Do you mean what you said up-stairs?"